-Partnering Your IRA to Invest in Real Estate: Step by Step
+How to Partner Your IRA to Invest in Real Estate

-So, you want to invest in real estate with your IRA, but don’t have enough money to buy the property outright.
-Does that mean you’re stuck investing in stock?
-No!
-Lucky for you, there are plenty of other options for determined investors.
+You want to invest in real estate with your IRA, but does not have enough cash in the IRA don’t have enough money to buy the property outright.
+Does that mean you’re limited to investing in stocks?
+No, there are plenty of other options for determined investors.
 Today we’re going to cover one of the most common: partnering your IRA funds.

 What is IRA Partnering?

-Partnering is when you combine your IRA funds— either with funds from someone else, another IRA, or your personal funds— to invest with a self-directed IRA.
+Partnering is when you combine your IRA funds either with funds from someone else, another IRA, personal funds, or funds from another investor to invest with a self-directed IRA.
 Self-Directed IRA investors often choose to partner to maximize their investment opportunity and the funds they have available.
 Partnering your IRA may let you to pay for a property outright, or at the very least make a larger investment.

 Who Can I Partner With?